siddharthlh24/Diy-racing-sim/README.md

-# Ultra cost saving super basic racing sim
+# Super Basic Racing Sim
 This super basic simulator uses an arduino UNO to sample inputs from accelerator and brake pedals driven by potentiometers and a rotary encoder for steering.<br>
-The data is outputted serial and is read by a python script.
+The data is outputted serially and is read by a python script.
 The script taps into the Vjoy ( virtual joystick ) python api to simulate gamepad input calls.
 <br>
 The vjoy interface DLL must be in the same folder as the script and Vjoy must be installed.
 This can be further hooked into x360 to emulate Xinput.
-The polling rate can be specified in x360ce and the sampling rate in the .ino code.
+The polling rate can be specified in x360ce and the sampling rate in the .ino code. <br>
+This project will cost less than INR 500 or about $7 if you already have an Arduino UNO.
+Add a bit more if you don't.
 <br><br>

 # Installation requisites
 Vjoy - http://vjoystick.sourceforge.net/site/index.php/download-a-install/download <br>